God will forgive us as we forgive others.

 We step away from a self-appointed position of holding in judgment over someone and let God alone be the judge of what is justice.
 We no longer need to be consumed by resentment that can eat up our soul to destruction.

-As we learn to forgive, God will forgive us and give us a gift of healing.
+As we learn to forgive, God can forgive us and give us a gift of healing.
 We are forgiven.

 God’s justice is very strange.
 It is a justice of forgiveness, not of imposing consequences.